Coffeekraken/coffeekraken/packages/websites/coffeekraken-io/src/doc/02-recipes/actions/installDependencies.md

 This action allows you to install your dependencies like the `node_modules` ones as well as the `composer` if present.

-### Parameters

-Here's the parameters that you can pass to this action:

-{{> interface namespace='@coffeekraken.cli.node.package.interface.SCliPackageInstallParamsInterface' }}

 ### Example

 Here's an example of usage in a fictive recipe config file: